Decentralized Learning in Online Queuing Systems: The case for a cooperative algorithm

 However, as stated in \cref{prop:counterexample}, optimizing this patient version of the regret rather than the myopic one could not guarantee stability on a wider range of slack value.
 This suggests that adding only patience to the learning strategy of the queues is not enough to go beyond a slack of $2$, and that any strategy beating that factor $2$ must somewhat include synchronisation between the queues.

 \begin{proposition} Consider the partition of the time $t=1,2, \ldots $ into successive windows, where $w_k =k^2$ is the length of the $k$-th one.
-For any $N \geq 2$, there exists an instance with $2N$ queues and servers, with slack $\eta=2-\bigO{\frac{1}{N}}$, s.t., almost surely, each queue's policy regret is $\smallo{w_k}$ on all but finitely many of the windows, but the system is not strongly stable. \end{proposition} \begin{proof}[Sketch of proof] Consider a system with $2N$ queues and servers with $\lambda_i=1/2N$ and $\mu_i=1/N-1/4N^2$ for all $i\in[2N]$.
+For any $N \geq 2$, there exists an instance with $2N$ queues and servers, with slack $\eta=2-\bigO{\frac{1}{N}}$, s.t., almost surely, each queue's policy regret is $\smallo{w_k}$ on all but finitely many of the windows, but the system is not strongly stable. \end{proposition}

+To ease comparison, the formulation in the above proposition matches that of the counter-example used to prove \cref{lem:regret2unstable} (\citealt{gaitonde2020stability}).
+In that counter-example, a set of system parameters, for which \textit{any} no external regret policies were unstable, was exhibited.
+Whereas we exhibit in our case a \textit{specific} strategy that satisfies the no policy regret condition, but is unstable. \begin{proof}[Sketch of proof] Consider a system with $2N$ queues and servers with $\lambda_i=1/2N$ and $\mu_i=1/N-1/4N^2$ for all $i\in[2N]$.
 The considered strategy profile is the following.
 For each $k\geq0$, the $k^{\text{th}}$ time window is split into two stages.
 During the first stage, of length $\lceil \alpha w_k\rceil$, queues $2i$ and $2i+1$ both play server $2i+t\mod{2N}$ at iteration $t$, for all $i \in [N]$.
 During the second stage of the time window, queue $i$ plays server $i+t\mod{2N}$ at iteration $t$.
 This counter example, albeit very specific, illustrates well how when the queues are highly synchronised, it is better to remain synchronized rather than deviate, even if the synchronisation is suboptimal in terms of stability.
 The complete proof is provided in \cref{app:counterexample}.

 Queues following this strategy accumulate packets during the first stage, and clear more packets than they receive during the second stage.
 The value of $\alpha$ is tuned so that the queues still accumulate a linear portion of packets during each time window.
 For those appropriate $\alpha$, the system is unstable.